 - The time frames of short term disability and long term disability

-FMLA protects you from getting fired for not being able to work your agreed upon schedule with your employer, but you will not get paid for the time not worked.
+FMLA protects you from getting fired for not being able to work your full-time schedule with your employer, but you will not get paid for the time not worked.

 If your company offers both FMLA and short term disability, you will most likely sign up for both at the same time if you’re going to be out for a short period of time.
-However, there could be a situation when you’re not eligible for short or long term disability but you are still eligible for FMLA.
+However, there could be a situation when you’re not eligible for short or long-term disability, but you are still eligible for FMLA and vice versa.

 5. Always follow up with your doctor regarding paperwork.